Bombette pugliesi

 Instructions

-- Now take a slice and lay a slice or two of the pancetta on top of it, then a slice or two of the caciocavallo, leaving a margin on the sides.
+• Now lay a slice or two of the pancetta on top of each pork slice, then a slice or two of the caciocavallo, leaving a margin on the sides.
 Sprinkle with some of the garlic and parsley mince.

-- Fold the sides inward, then roll each slice up tightly to form a little parcel no bigger than about 5 cm (2 inches) wide.
-Repeat with the other slices.
+• Tucking the sides inward, then roll each slice up tightly to form little parcels no bigger than about 5 cm (2 inches) wide.

 Discover more from Memorie di Angelina